greenrobotllc/adserver/README.md

 I then noticed the problem again.
 I updated to the latest version of PHP and Centos and Laravel.
 The problem was still there sporadically.
 I opened my first PHP bug about this issue: https://bugs.php.net/bug.php?id=73598.
 This was thanks to this very helpful Stackoverflow answer: http://stackoverflow.com/questions/2247977/what-does-zend-mm-heap-corrupted-mean/36350601#36350601

 Update: 2/23/2017.
 I have updated to PHP 7.1.1 on a new server and have not experienced this error since upgrading.
 I think PHP 7 is required in order to run this adserver without the zend corruption.

-## Developer Notes
-Note for developers: I have set debug to false in config/app.php so this is ready to go for production installs.
-If you wish to debug, set this value to true.
-Setting it to true may cause your database password to be exposed if a connection error occurs.

-## Contact / Security Bugs
-You can use Github issues for regular bugs and feature requests.
-For security issues or if you have any questions you don't want to discuss publicly you can email me: andy@greenrobot.com

-## Facebook Discussion Group
-Join the discussion on Facebook about GreenRobot Adserver: https://www.facebook.com/groups/greenrobotadserver/

-## Twitter Updates
-Follow GreenRobot Adserver on Twitter: https://twitter.com/GRAdserver

-## TODO
--Document iOS & Android sdk integration
--I would like to add Facebook Audience network to this adserver.